 Same Sex.
 Different Travel.

-If you’ve been to one our destinations, post your comments.
-By adding to Fagabond, you’ll save your fellow gays and lesbians from hetero travel—which is your duty to the traveling community.
+If you’ve been to one our destinations, email us your thoughts.
+By adding to Fagabond, you’ll save your fellow gays from hetero travel—which is your duty to the traveling community.
 We’re here, we’re queer, now let’s get outta town.

 Why the F word?

 The founders of Fagabond are part of the Queer movement working to reclaim the word “Fag,” and we wear the label proudly.
 The only baggage we welcome on this site is a valise for your next gay vacation.

 Jim was born in Philly, raised in Philly, and lives in Philly to this day.
 He believes in brotherly love so much, he now works to promote Philly.
 He builds regional, state, and national relationships with brands like Southwest Airlines, American Express, Amtrak, Comcast and Logo TV to, you guessed it, bring people to Philly.

 Jim entered LaSalle University in 1998 to study Finance only to change to Communications shortly thereafter.
 Despite his undying devotion to Philadelphia, Jim loves all aspects of tourism and travel, which is why this site is so important.

 Catch him on his annual trip to Fantasy Fest in Key West, because he loves things that start with ‘f’ or ‘ph.’